Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-We first randomly generate a rotation matrix $R\in\mathbb{R}^{r\times r}$, design a normalized indicator matrix $H^*\in\mathbb{R}^{r\times 1024}$, and generate Gaussian noise $E$.
-Then we synthesize data $X$ via $X\leftarrow R(H^*+E)$, where $H^*+E$ simulates the sparse codes.
-We input $X$ into the algorithms and test their accuracies in recovering $R$.\footnote{The recovery of $R$ can be formulated as a dictionary learning problem under sparse representation framework, as NSCrt does.
-In KSVD, the $\ell_0$ norm of each sparse code-vector is constrained to be 1.
-For the $\ell_1$ norm based dictionary learning algorithm, the dictionary update step follows KSVD, and the sparse coding step employs SLEP \cite{Liu:2009:SLEP:manual}.
-Codes of KSVD and ZP are downloaded from the Internet.} The accuracy is measured by the mean of cosines between the estimated rotation $\hat{R}$ and $R$: $1/r\sum_{k=1}^r |\hat{R}_k^TR_k|$, where the matching of columns is established by the Hungarian algorithm \cite{kuhn1955hungarian}.
-Four cases of code-dimension $r$ are tested: 2, 16, 128, and 9.
-The first three cases correspond to uniform cluster-sizes: each row of $H^*$ has the same number of nonzeros $n_k=n/r$, $1\leq k\leq r$, with entry value $1/\sqrt{n_k}$.
-The last case corresponds to exponential cluster-sizes: the $k$th row, $k<9$, has $n_k=2^k$ nonzero entries with value $1/\sqrt{n_k}$; the last row has $n_9=n-\sum_{k=1}^{8} n_k$ nonzero entries with value $1/\sqrt{n_9}$.
-Note that the smallest cluster has only 2 samples, while the largest one has 514 samples.
-So the cluster sizes are highly unbalanced.
-Within each case, the algorithms are tested under increasing Gaussian noise levels $\sigma=a/\mathop{max}_k\,(\sqrt{n_k})$.
+First, a rotation matrix $R\in\mathbb{R}^{r\times r}$, a normalized indicator matrix $H^*\in\mathbb{R}^{r\times 1024}$, and Gaussian noise $E$ of mean zero are randomly generated.
+Then, data $X$ is synthesized via $X\leftarrow R(H^*+E)$, where $H^*+E$ simulates the sparse codes.
+We input $X$ into the algorithms and test their accuracies in recovering $R$.
+Two kinds of data sets are generated.
+1) Data of uniform cluster-sizes.
+Each row of $H^*$ has the same number of nonzeros $n_k=n/r$, $1\leq k\leq r$, with entry value $1/\sqrt{n_k}$.
+Three number of clusters are tested: $r=2, 16, 128$.
+2) Data of exponential cluster-sizes. $r=9$.
+The $k$th row ($k<9$) of $H^*$ has $n_k=2^k$ nonzero entries with value $1/\sqrt{n_k}$, the last row has $n_9=(n-\sum_{k=1}^{8} n_k)$ nonzero entries with value $1/\sqrt{n_9}$.
+Note that the smallest cluster has only 2 members, while the largest one has 514 members, the cluster sizes are highly unbalanced.
+For each case above, the algorithms are tested under increasing Gaussian noise $\sigma=a\min_k\,1/\sqrt{n_k}$, where $a$ is a factor relative to the smallest value of codes, $a=1/16, 1/8, 1/4, 1/2$.
+On the highest level, the standard deviation of Gaussian has magnitude up to half of that of data.

+The accuracy is measured by the mean of cosines between the estimated rotation $\hat{R}$ and $R$: $1/r\sum_{k=1}^r |\hat{R}_k^TR_k|$, where the matching of columns is established by the Hungarian algorithm \cite{kuhn1955hungarian}.
 The mean accuracies over 20 runs are shown in Figure~\ref{fig:acc_NSCrt}.
-We see that NSCrt outperforms the others, except mainly in the case $a=1/8, r=128$.
-The improvement is most significant when the cluster sizes are unbalanced, where the margin is more than 20\%.
-Besides, NSCrt frequently obtains mean accuracies above 98\%, which indicates the standard deviations are very small.
-So the performance of NSCrt is stable.
-Note that though NSCrt intends to find local solutions, in moderate noise cases, it recovers the underlying solutions with high accuracies.
-The accuracy of ZP is not good when the number of cluster is somewhat large and the computational cost is higher than NSCrt.
+We see that NSCrt outperforms the others.
+The improvement is most significant when the cluster sizes are unbalanced (Figure~\ref{fig:acc_NSCrt:r9}), where the margin is more than 20\%.
+Besides, NSCrt frequently obtains mean accuracies over 98\%, which indicates the standard deviations are very small, in other words, the performance of NSCrt is stable.
+Note that although NSCrt intends to find local minima, in moderate noise level, it recovers the underlying solutions with high accuracy.